TjMwa/TjMwa/README.md

 - 👋 Hi, I’m @Tyson Mwangi.
-- 👀 I’m an amateur programmer with half a year worth of experience who is interested in Python.
+- 👀 I’m an amateur programmer with  a year and a half worth of experience who is interested in Python.
 - 🌱 I’m currently learning Flask with a high interest in Django which I will undertake upon completion.
-- 💞️ I’m looking to collaborate on agricultural based projects such as Web apps and other Python based agricultural projects.
+- 💞️ I’m looking to collaborate on agricultural based projects such as Web apps and other Python based projects.
 - 📫 You can reach me on email: tjmwa94@gmail.com, Twitter: @tysonmwangi

 <!---